 Procurement activity plan

-The procurement activity plan outlines our anticipated procurement activity over the next 12 to 24 months.
-We will regularly update this live document to reflect our expected procurement requirements.
+The procurement activity plan outlines what we expect our procurement activity will be over the next 12 to 24 months.
+We will regularly update this document.

 Supplier Code of Conduct

-The Victorian Government is committed to ethical, sustainable, and socially responsible procurement.
-The Supplier Code of Conduct was established to help suppliers meet the same values.
+This Victorian Government policy reflects our commitment to ethical, sustainable, and socially responsible procurement.
+The Supplier Code of Conduct helps suppliers meet the same values.

 Process for secure lodgement of tender